11 Hummus Snacks (Healthy & Delicious)

 Hummus is a delicious creamy dip made with garbanzo beans or chickpeas.
 Learn 11 creative ideas for what to eat with hummus.
-Learn to take your hummus to the next level with these great ideas.
+Take snack time to the next level with these healthy and delicious hummus snacks!

 What is Hummus?